 Fire Detection, Protection & Suppression Systems: After students complete this chapter and the related course work, they will be able to describe the components and functions of a fire alarm and the basic types of fire alarm initiation devices.
 Students will also be able to identify various sprinkler heads and indicating valves.
 They will also be able to describe and identify automatic sprinkler systems, standpipe systems, and specialized extinguishing systems.

-Fire Ground Survival: The purpose of the Fire Ground Survival program is to ensure that training for Mayday prevention operations are consistent between all firefighters, company officers and chief officers.
-Firefighters must be training to perform potentially life-saving actions if they become lost, disoriented, injured, low on air or trapped.
+Fire Ground Survival: The purpose of the Fire Ground Survival program is to ensure that training for Mayday prevention operations is consistent between all firefighters, company officers, and chief officers.
+Firefighters must be trained to perform potentially life-saving actions if they become lost, disoriented, injured, low on air, or trapped.
 These training exercises must be consistent throughout the fire service.
-Practical: Crawling, climbing, and searching through building.
+Practical: Crawling, climbing, and searching through the building.
 Two days.
-Non air-conditioned area.
+Non-air-conditioned area.